 The company lets you choose the HVAC filter sizes you need, the quality you prefer, and how often you’d like to receive them.

 Is their air filter delivery service right for you, though?
-After analyzing Second Nature’s functionality, pricing, and competition, while also looking at the importance of HVAC air filters in general, this is the central question we’ll help you answer in this article.
+After analyzing Second Nature’s functionality, pricing, and competition, this is the central question we’ll help you answer in this article.

 How Does Second Nature Work?

 Second Nature high-quality filters are available in every size, between one-inch and six-inch thicknesses.
 The company can also manufacture custom sizes at slightly higher prices (more soon).

 The website also tells us their filters are manufactured in the U.S.A., and feature “the same quality as the top-end, high-efficiency filters you can find at your local hardware store—but we send them right to your door for a price that is comparable or lower.”

 In addition to thickness, sizing, and quality, Second Nature filters come in three different qualities:

 - LiteAllergen (MERV 8) – Provides basic filtration against pollen, dust, mold, dust mites, and bacteria.